apache/druid/docs/operations/security-overview.md

 By default, security features in Druid are disabled, that is, TLS is disabled and user authentication does not occur.
 To use these features, you need to configure security in Druid.

-This document aims to give you an overview of the security features in Druid, and a quick look on how to go about configuring them.
+This document gives you an overview of security features in Druid and how to configure them, and some best practices for securing Druid.

 ## Best practices

-* Do not expose the Druid Console on an untrusted network.
-Only trusted users should have access to it.
-Keep in mind that access to the console effectively confers access to the file system on the installation machine as well via file browsers built into the UI.
+* Do not expose the Druid Console on an untrusted users or networks.
+Access to the console effectively confers access the file system on the installation machine, via file browsers in the UI.
+You should use an API gateway that restricts who can connect from untrusted networks, whitelists the specific APIs that your users need to access, and implements account lockout and throttling features.
-* TBD...

-## Securing Druid
+* Grant users the minimum permissions necessary to perform their functions.
+For instance, do not allow user who only need to query data to write to data sources or view state.
+* Disable JavaScript, as noted in the [Security section](https://druid.apache.org/docs/latest/development/javascript.html#security) of the JavaScript guide.
+* Run Druid as an unprivileged Unix user on the installation machine (not root).

 You can configure authentication and authorization to control access to the the Druid APIs.
 The first step is enabling TLS for the cluster nodes.
-Then configure users, roles, and permissions.
+Then configure users, roles, and permissions, as described in the following sections.

-Apache Druid uses Jetty as its embedded web server.
-The steps for securing a Druid cluster, therefore, aligns with securing any Jetty cluster.

-To secure communication between cluster components,
+The configuration settings mentioned below are primarily located in the `common.runtime.properties` file.
+Note that you need to make the configuration changes on each Druid server in the cluster.

-#### Enable TLS
+### Enable TLS

+The first step in securing Druid is enabling TLS.
 You can enable TLS to secure external client connections to Druid as well as connections between cluster nodes.

-Druid uses Jetty as its embedded web server.
-Therefore you refer to [Understanding Certificates and Keys](https://www.eclipse.org/jetty/documentation/current/configuring-ssl.html) for complete instructions.

 An overview of the steps are:

-1. Enable TLS by adding `druid.enableTlsPort=true` to `common.runtime.properties` on each node.
+1. Enable TLS by adding `druid.enableTlsPort=true` to `common.runtime.properties` on each node in the Druid cluster.
-2. Follow the steps in to [Understanding Certificates and Keys](https://www.eclipse.org/jetty/documentation/current/configuring-ssl.html#understanding-certificates-and-keys) to generate or import a key and certificate.
+2. Follow the steps in [Understanding Certificates and Keys](https://www.eclipse.org/jetty/documentation/current/configuring-ssl.html#understanding-certificates-and-keys) to generate or import a key and certificate.
 3. Configure the keystore and truststore settings in `common.runtime.properties`.
 The file should look something like this:
   ```
   druid.enablePlaintextPort=false